What type of glazing can I choose?

 FD30 offers 30 minute fire protection and is suitable for all domestic situations.
-FD30’s are available in 44mm thickness.
+FD30’s is available in 44mm thickness.
 FD60’s offer 60 minute fire protection, these are available in 54mm thickness and are suitable for higher risk premises and some high risk rooms such as boiler rooms or plant rooms etc.

 Do I need seals?

 Yes, combined heat and smoke seals are designed to stop the spread of smoke and fire and to form a seal between your fire door and frame in a fire situation.
 Seals come in different colours and sizes.
 10mm, 15mm and 20mm are available.
 15mm ones are recommended for FD30 fire doors in 1 channel.
-FD60’s have 2 channels.
+FD60’s has 2 channels.

 Can I have an external fire door with a veneer finish?